Dave Brubeck was one of the leading jazz pianists and composers of the 1950s and 60s and made his home in Wilton.

-ReadIn the 1920s, when aviation was still in its infancy, most pilots navigated using road maps and by following highways, rivers, and other landmarks that they could see from the air.
+ReadIn the 1920s, most pilots navigated using road maps and by following highways, rivers, and other landmarks that they could see from the air.

 ReadJanet Huntington Brewster Murrow was a Middletown native who grew up to be one of America’s most trusted news correspondents, philanthropists, and the wife of Edward R. Murrow.